pabloprogramador/newsletters/README.md

 #### History and License

-This module was included in PyroCMS Professional until version 2.1.
+This module was included in PyroCMS Professional until version 2.1 and sold on the PyroCMS add-on store.
 I've now pulled it out of the core of PyroCMS and licensed it under the Apache 2 license.

 #### Development and Support